What is an SBA loan and how do I qualify?

 Below are common types of SBA loans.
 Availability, term and structure vary by lender.

-1. SBA 7(a) Loan
+1. SBA 7(a) loan

-2. SBA Express Loan
+2. SBA Express loan

-3. SBA 504 Loan
+3. SBA 504 loan

-4. Economic Injury Disaster Loans
+4. Economic Injury Disaster Loan

 Use the information above to become familiar with your options.